Slack-Partner-Engineering/Incident-Management-Functions/README.md

 * `INCIDENT_CHANNEL` is where you will be interacting with the app.
 It is where the app will post updates about your incident.
 It needs to be a public Slack channel.

-* `ZOOM_JWT_TOKEN` will need to be collected from the Zoom Developer Site, here: https://marketplace.zoom.us/develop/create.
-You will need to create a free
+* `ZOOM_JWT_TOKEN` will need to be collected from the Zoom Developer Site.
+First, create a basic Zoom account with your <b>personal email</b>.
+Then, go to the [zoom marketplace](https://marketplace.zoom.us/develop/create) to create a JWT token.
-Zoom developer account, and then create a JWT token, as shown below:

 ![ZoomToken](https://user-images.githubusercontent.com/10428517/195176403-1a2ee3c7-f423-4fb3-b177-a4bc2b49cb72.png)

 * `JIRA_USERNAME` is the email from your Jira Cloud developer account.
 This is needed to create Jira Issues.
+First, you will need to create a free Atlassian account.
+Next, sign up for the free [Cloud Developer Bundle](https://www.atlassian.com/try/cloud/signup?product=confluence.ondemand,jira-software.ondemand,jira-servicedesk.ondemand,jira-core.ondemand&developer=true) with Atlassian.

 * `JIRA_API_KEY` can be managed from here: https://id.atlassian.com/manage-profile/security/api-tokens.
 Make sure to create one, and then save it in a safe place.

-* `JIRA_PROJECT` is the project `Key` that you want to add issues to.
-The names of your projects can be found here, under the `Key` field: https://horeaporutiu.atlassian.net/jira/projects.
-It is usually a three letter upper case name, as shown below:
+* `JIRA_PROJECT` This env variable is the project `Key` that you want to add issues to.
+It's usually a three letter upper case name, as shown in the screenshot below (My `JIRA_PROJECT` keys happen to be `INC` and `TEST`).
+To create a Jira Project, follow [these steps](https://support.atlassian.com/jira-software-cloud/docs/create-a-new-project/).
+After you've created a project, you can quickly find your projects, with their respective keys, here, under the `Key` field:
+`https://add-your-domain-here.atlassian.net/jira/projects`.
+Note that you will have to replace the `add-your-domain-here` portion of the URL with your own domain.
+My URL happens to be: https://horeaporutiu.atlassian.net/jira/projects.

 ![JiraKey](https://user-images.githubusercontent.com/10428517/195177542-1fd06cf0-2170-4a26-a96b-eeb08b59c1a6.png)

-The rest of the env variables are to be retrieved from your Salesforce Developer account.
+* The rest of the env variables are to be retrieved from your Salesforce Developer account.
+To get a free Salesforce Developer account, follow this [link](https://developer.salesforce.com/signup).
+Next, follow the [Create a Connected App Trailhead Module](https://trailhead.salesforce.com/content/learn/projects/build-a-connected-app-for-api-integration/create-a-connected-app) to grab your developer credentials needed.
+Alternatively, you can review this [help documentation](https://help.salesforce.com/s/articleView?language=en_US&id=sf.connected_app_create.htm&type=5).

 ## Step 3.
 Deploy the App